PatrickErickson4/DS340AllModelsAndResults/README.md

   - **Tomato-Merged**: PlantVillage injected with images from 6 other datasets.
 (Novelty)

 ### Steps to run the Code
-### Ensure you are using a Python 3.10.9.
+### Ensure you are using a Python 3.10.9 Environment.
 The modules are not compatible with other versions of python.
 Ensure you also have pip 25.0.1

 **If you wish to use CUDA, use CUDA 11.2 and install cuDNN 8.1 This is highly recommended if you wish to TRAIN any model.**